 Syncros Steer Horns

 Unlike traditional bar ends that slide over the bars and reduce a bit of width, the Syncros Horns are screwed into the bars using a wedge just like with a quill stem.

-They came with my Koga Miyata Skyrunner Carbolite from 1991, and the slight curve upwards make you feel like your in the drops, but in a far more comfortable and upright position.
+They came with my Koga Miyata Skyrunner Carbolite from 1991, and the slight curve upwards makes you feel like you’re in the drops, but in a far more comfortable and upright position.
 Mine also have foam covers to increase the comfort.

 There are other mountain bike bar ends that are also curved, but these also extend backwards about 2 inches.
 This makes for a larger area to support the palm.

 When going out of the saddle to climb, the bar ends’ length feels solid and is confidence inspiring to really throw back and forth, enabling you to use your entire body to get to the top.